 The scroll shows the country or countries of origin, together with the earliest known use of the name.

-The original meaning and translation of the surname is included, together with the its descriptive group, i.e. locational, patronymic, occupational, etc. is included as well.
+The original meaning and translation of the surname are included, together with its descriptive group, i.e. locational, patronymic, occupational, etc. is included as well.

 What Is A Surname?